High Contrast Mode:

 Pilot Light Instructions

-Your furnace’s manual should have instructions on how to relight the pilot light in the event it goes out.
-Any moderately capable homeowner should be able to relight the pilot light themselves in just a few steps:
+Your furnace's manual should have instructions on how to relight the pilot light in the event it goes out, so relighting the pilot light is a DIY activity.
+While the instruction manual will have any specific details, the following steps should work to relight the pilot light:

 • Turn off the power to the furnace before opening the door of the unit and locating the pilot valve.